-Acacia davyi is a hardy, drought resistant, deciduous, small Acacia with distinctive yellow or light brown, corky bark on the stems and branches.
+Acacia davyi (=Vachellia Davyi) is a hardy, drought resistant, deciduous, small Acacia with distinctive yellow or light brown, corky bark on the stems and branches.

 It has clusters of bright yellow puffball flowers on the ends of the branches from December to February, which attract insects to the garden.
 These are followed by bunches of long narrow pods.